Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/using-kongclusterplugin-resource.md

 title: Using KongClusterPlugin resource
 ---

-In this guide, we will learn how to use KongClusterPlugin resource to configure plugins in Kong.
+In this guide we will learn how to use KongClusterPlugin resource to configure plugins in Kong.
 The guide will cover configuring a plugin for services across different namespaces.